HumanSignal/label-studio/docs/source/guide/index.md

 ## Overview

 Label Studio is a self-contained Web application for multi-typed data labeling and exploration.
 The _backend_ is written in pure Python powered by [Flask](https://github.com/pallets/flask).
-The _frontend_ part is a backend-agnostic [React](https://reactjs.org/) + [MST](https://github.com/mobxjs/mobx-state-tree) precompiled scripts.
+The _frontend_ part is a backend-agnostic [React](https://reactjs.org/) + [MST](https://github.com/mobxjs/mobx-state-tree) app, included as a precompiled script.

 Here are the main concepts behind Label Studio's workflow:

 <div style="margin:auto; text-align:center; width:100%"><img src="/images/label-studio-overview.png"/></div>

-- **Tasks** are the labeled items.
+- **Tasks** represent an individual dataset items.
 Label Studio is a multi-type labeling tool - you can [import](tasks.html) either text, image, audio URL, HTML text or any number and combination of these data resources.
 - **Completions** are the labeling results in [JSON format](completions.html#Completion-fields).
 They could be [exported](completions.html) in various common formats, ready to use in machine learning pipelines.
-- **Predictions** are the optional labeling results in [the same format](completions.html#Completion-fields), but unlike completions they are used for generating prelabelings in the annotation process.
+- **Predictions** are the optional labeling results in [the same format](completions.html#Completion-fields), but unlike completions they are used for generating pre-labeling during the annotation process, or validating the model predictions.
-- [**Machine learning backend** connects](ml.html) popular machine learning frameworks to Label Studio for active learning & generating model predictions on-the-fly
+- [**Machine learning backend** connects](ml.html) popular machine learning frameworks to Label Studio for active learning & generating model predictions on-the-fly.
-- **Config** is a simple [XML tree with **tags**](setup.html#Labeling-config)) used to configure UI elements, connect input data to output labeling scheme.
+- **Config** is a simple [XML tree with **tags**](setup.html#Labeling-config) used to configure UI elements, connect input data to output labeling scheme.
 - **Project** encompasses tasks, config, predictions and completions all-in-one in an isolated directory
-- **Labeling UI** is accessible from any browser, distributed as precompiled js/css scripts and could be [easily extendable with new labeling tags](frontend.html).
+- **Frontend Labeling UI** is accessible from any browser, distributed as precompiled js/css scripts and could be [easily extendable with new labeling tags](frontend.html).
 You can also [embed Label Studio UI into your applications](frontend.html#Quickstart).

 ## Quickstart